pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 CIM object formats
 ^^^^^^^^^^^^^^^^^^

-The ouput of CIM objects allows multiple formats as follows:
+The output of CIM objects allows multiple formats as follows:

 * ``-o mof``: Format for CIM classes, CIM instances, and CIM Parameters:

-MOF is the format used to define the models released by the DMTF and SNIA.
-It textually defines the components and structure and data of these elements:
+:term:`MOF` is the format used to define and document the CIM models released by the DMTF and SNIA.
+It textually defines the components and structure and data of CIM elements such as CIMClass, CIMInstance, etc.:

 .. code-block:: text